Rustaceans/rust-cologne/_posts/2018-11-07-freebsd-and-networking.md

 - - -

-The meetup will likely be held in German, we will however reevaluate this at the beginning of the evening and may switch to English if needed.
+The meetup will be held in English, but a lot of attendees will understand German, too.